Fall 2021 Back To School Mask Guide

 The policy will be reexamined at the next School Board meeting on August 24.

-Monroe County Public School students return to class on August 12.READ MORE: City Of Miami Distributing Sandbags Ahead Of Fred's Anticipated Heavy Rainfall
+Monroe County Public School students returned to class on August 12.READ MORE: COVID-19 Testing Sites In South Florida

 ARCHDIOCESE OF MIAMI CATHOLIC SCHOOLS